-The OIE-FAVN blood test is conducted at any Vet’s office but the base Vet was about half the cost.
-Do the test before all else because of the 120 day wait period.
-Although making appointments is a process because they are always booked (the Vet is also the food inspector at the commissary) go ahead and do it right away to get all your shots up to date and get this test submitted so you can start the wait period.
+2) Do the OIE-FAVN blood test before all else because of the wait period.
+Although making appointments is a process because I found they are always booked (the Army Vet is also the food inspector at the commissary).
+We were able to get all our shots up to date and get the test submitted right away so I could start the wait period.

 The test goes by Fedex to DoD Food Analysis and Diagnostic Laboratory in Fort Sam Houston.
-It’s important to remember that the 120 days begins when Fort Sam officially receives the blood test.
-You can call your Vet in about 3 weeks to see if the results are in or they may call you.
+It’s important to remember that the wait period begins when Fort Sam officially receives the blood test.
+You can call your Vet to follow up in about 3 weeks to see if the results are in or they may call you.
 My experience is that the results were known in about 2 weeks.
 Have the Vet give you a copy of the results which should have a stamp with a date of when they received it on the top right.
-The original is sent directly to the Animal Quarantine office in Hawaii.
-You can call them in a month to see if they’ve received it.
-And you can also double check your fly dates with them to make sure it meets the 120 minimum wait period.
+The original is sent from the Vet directly to the Animal Quarantine office in Hawaii.
+You can call the Animal Quarantine office in a month to see if they’ve received it.
+And you can also double check your fly dates with them to make sure it meets the minimum wait period.

-Options for flying.
-You can use a commercial Airline to fly your pet.
+I used a commercial Airline to fly my pet.
 Some spouses I met used a Pet moving company which will pick up your pet and keep it overnight if necessary.
 They may even deliver the pet to your address in Hawaii.

 I used United Cargo so my experience was really good.
 Their number at United Petsafe is (800)-575-3335.
+United has since banned 20+ breeds starting Jun 16, 2018.
 They can also give you information on crate restrictions and the process to drop off the pet and where to drop it off.
 You can also find info on their site https://www.united.com/web/en-US/content/travel/animals/petsafe.aspx.
 To drop my dog off I needed 2 hours drop off which means I did not schedule my own flight the same day!
-So my husband flew first, then I shipped the dog after 120 days and then I flew last.
+So my husband flew first, then I shipped the dog and then I flew last.
 Also the crate is hard to move around.
 My dog was 53lbs plus a 25lb crate is kind of hard to do on your own.
 United had carts for you to use but check with your airline.
 They also told me there can be no food or water, no blanket, no collar or leash, in the crate.
 I believe they fed my dog through the crate door both water and food.

-And you’ll need your health certificate at drop off the pet at the airlines.
+4) You'll need your most recent health certificate at drop off the pet at the airlines.
 Also the Animal Quarantine told me that since one of my Rabies vaccinations did not have a wet signature that I would need it listed on the Health certificate.
 So I made sure the vet who issued it knew what to put.

 Hawaii Airport Animal Quarantine number (808) 837-8092.
 Here is the airport map when you go to pick up your pet http://hdoa.hawaii.gov/ai/files/2013/01/Map-to-AAHQF-2009.pdf

-Directions to Airport pickup.
-When you arrive at the airport follow the signs to interisland, baggage claim A area, then take the Ewa Service road.
+When you arrive at the airport follow the signs to “Interisland”, baggage claim A area, then take a right at the Ewa Service road (big yellow sign).
 The quarantine office is located on the left side of the street.
 There was no parking when I went so I ended up double parking in front of a fire hydrant.
 The office itself, is just a double door that has a secured entry and you must ring the bell and wait for a person to buzz you in.
 Because there are limited handlers sometimes you will wait outside in the hot sun until someone comes in and lets you in.
 They tell you on the website you need all this paperwork for pick up but they didn’t need anything except my ID card.
-If you are coming in a rental car make sure the car can fit the crate.
-For my large crate I needed an SUV.
+If you are coming in a rental car make sure the crate can fit the car.
+For my large crate I needed an SUV hatchback.
 They did not assist me to lift the crate into the car but they pushed the cart out with the crate up to the car.
-Their rule is that you cannot let your pet out on airport property so as much as you want to take your furry friend out after a long flight you must wait until you get home!
+Their rule is that you cannot let your pet out on airport property, so I drove to the cell phone parking lot to let my dog out of the crate.

-HAWAII MILITARY LIFE is a NEW 2017 group about helping Military families move to Hawaii and enjoy local events.
-We post info on base housing, school information, school events, school calendar, health form, homeschooling, book fairs, travels, restaurants, local, and MWR events.
+HAWAII MILITARY LIFE is a recently created FB group.
 We try to look for a lot of FREE events or discounts for Military.
-We also post PCS instructions, shipping a car dealing with pets, BAH, and anything related to Military commands in Hawaii.
+We also post PCS info, buying a car, pet info, BAH, and anything related to Military command events in Hawaii.
 This group is NOT FOR PROFIT so we are REAL DoD families helping each other.
 You can search through our Facebook site using key words on the left column. https://www.facebook.com/groups/1483172141727626/